imagekit-developer/imagekit-python/README.md

 **27. Update CustomMetaDataFields**

-Accepts an `id_of_custom_metadata_field` and options for specifying the parameters to be used to edit custom metadata fields as per the [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/update-custom-metadata-field) .
+Accepts an `field_id` and options for specifying the parameters to be used to edit custom metadata fields as per the [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/update-custom-metadata-field) .